finos/FDC3/docs/api-bridging/spec.md

     * annotate the request as requiring responses from all other connected agents,
     * await responses or the specified timeout.
   * else if a `meta.destination` was included,
-    * forward it to the specified destination agent
+    * forward it to the specified destination agent,
     * annotate the request as requiring only a response from the specified agent,
     * await the response or the specified timeout.
 * else if the message is a response (both `meta.requestGuid` and `meta.responseGuid` are set)